Daymark Wealth Partners LLC Sells 12,825 Shares of Freeport-McMoRan Inc. (NYSE:FCX)

-Daymark Wealth Partners LLC lessened its holdings in shares of Freeport-McMoRan Inc. (NYSE:FCX – Free Report) by 54.3% during the 4th quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+Daymark Wealth Partners LLC cut its holdings in shares of Freeport-McMoRan Inc. (NYSE:FCX – Free Report) by 54.3% during the fourth quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
 The institutional investor owned 10,794 shares of the natural resource company’s stock after selling 12,825 shares during the period.
 Daymark Wealth Partners LLC’s holdings in Freeport-McMoRan were worth $460,000 at the end of the most recent quarter.

-Other institutional investors have also modified their holdings of the company.
-Fairfield Bush & CO. bought a new position in shares of Freeport-McMoRan during the 1st quarter valued at about $26,000.
-KB Financial Partners LLC bought a new stake in Freeport-McMoRan in the 1st quarter valued at approximately $26,000.
-Retirement Group LLC lifted its stake in Freeport-McMoRan by 97.1% in the 2nd quarter.
-Retirement Group LLC now owns 670 shares of the natural resource company’s stock valued at $27,000 after acquiring an additional 330 shares in the last quarter.
-BluePath Capital Management LLC bought a new stake in Freeport-McMoRan in the 3rd quarter valued at approximately $28,000.
-Finally, ICA Group Wealth Management LLC acquired a new position in shares of Freeport-McMoRan during the 4th quarter worth approximately $28,000.
-Institutional investors own 77.96% of the company’s stock.
+Other large investors have also made changes to their positions in the company.
+Fairfield Bush & CO. acquired a new position in shares of Freeport-McMoRan in the 1st quarter valued at $26,000.
+KB Financial Partners LLC acquired a new position in shares of Freeport-McMoRan in the 1st quarter valued at $26,000.
+Retirement Group LLC increased its position in shares of Freeport-McMoRan by 97.1% in the 2nd quarter.
+Retirement Group LLC now owns 670 shares of the natural resource company’s stock valued at $27,000 after acquiring an additional 330 shares during the period.
+BluePath Capital Management LLC acquired a new position in shares of Freeport-McMoRan in the 3rd quarter valued at $28,000.
+Finally, ICA Group Wealth Management LLC acquired a new position in shares of Freeport-McMoRan in the 4th quarter valued at $28,000.
+77.96% of the stock is owned by institutional investors and hedge funds.

-The company also recently announced a quarterly dividend, which was paid on Thursday, February 1st.
+The firm also recently announced a quarterly dividend, which was paid on Thursday, February 1st.
 Shareholders of record on Friday, January 12th were paid a $0.15 dividend.
-The ex-dividend date of this dividend was Thursday, January 11th.
-This represents a $0.60 annualized dividend and a dividend yield of 1.35%.
-Freeport-McMoRan’s payout ratio is presently 23.62%.
+This represents a $0.60 dividend on an annualized basis and a yield of 1.35%.
+The ex-dividend date was Thursday, January 11th.
+Freeport-McMoRan’s dividend payout ratio (DPR) is 23.62%.

 Freeport-McMoRan Inc engages in the mining of mineral properties in North America, South America, and Indonesia.
 It primarily explores for copper, gold, molybdenum, silver, and other metals.
 The company's assets include the Grasberg minerals district in Indonesia; Morenci, Bagdad, Safford, Sierrita, and Miami in Arizona; Chino and Tyrone in New Mexico; and Henderson and Climax in Colorado, North America, as well as Cerro Verde in Peru and El Abra in Chile.